Exchanging of Contracts Explained

 When Do You Exchange Contracts?

-1. Agreed on an Offer
+1. Agreed Offer

 A date for completion will need to be agreed upon by both the buyer and seller before you can exchange contracts.
-This is important if you’re in a property chain or if you already have a move-in date established.

-What Happens During the Exchange of Contracts Process?
+What Does Exchange of Contracts Mean?

 How Do I Exchange Contracts?